-131.1 Co implete the second sentence so that it has the same meaning as the first.
+131.1 Co 31.1 Complete the second sentence so that it has the same meaning as the first.
 1 There were lots of tourists in the streets.
 The streets were crowded with tourists There was a lot of furniture in the room.
 The room was full 3 I don't like sport very much.
 I'm not very keen We don't have enough time.
 We're a bit short I'm not a very good tennis player.
 Catherine's husband is Russian.
 Catherine is married 7 I don't trust Robert.
 I'm suspicious 8 My problem is not the same as yours.
-My problem is different 131.2 Co afraid different interested proud responsible similar sure- AND THE PROPERTY OF THE PROPER I think she's arriving this evening, but I'm not of that.
+My problem is different 131.2 Co omplete the sentences using the following adjectives + the correct preposition: afraid different interested proud responsible similar sure I think she's arriving this evening, but I'm notof that.
 Your camera is mine, but it isn't exactly the same.
 Don't worry.
 I'll look after you.
 There's nothing to be I never watch the news on television.
 I'm not the news.
 The editor is the person who is what appears in a newspaper.
 6 Sarah is a keen gardener.
 She's very - it to visitors.
 1 I was surprised when I met Lisa for the first time.
 She was expected.
-131.3 Pu it in the correct preposition.
-1 The letter I wrote was full of mistakes.
-My home town is not an especially interesting place.
-It's not famous anything.
-Kate is very fondher younger brother.
-I don't like going up ladders.
-I'm scared heights.
-You look bored.
-You don't seem interestedwhat I'm saying.
-Did you know that Liz is engaged a friend of mine?
+131.3 Pu 131.3 Put in the correct preposition.
+1 1 The letter I wrote was fullof mistakes.
+2 My home town is not an especially interesting place.
+It's not famous 3 Kate is very fondher younger brother.
+4 I don't like going up ladders.
+I'm scared 6 Did you know that Liz is engaged a friend of mine?
 I'm not ashamed what I did.
 In fact I'm quite proud it.
-I suggested that we should all go out for a meal, but nobody else was keen the idea.
+8 I suggested that we should all go out for a meal, but nobody else was keen the idea.
 These days everybody is aware the dangers of smoking.
 10 The station platform was crowdedpeople waiting for the train.
 11 Sue is much more successful than I am.
 Sometimes I feel a bit jealousher.
-12 I'm tired doing the same thing every day.
+12 12 I'm tired doing the same thing every day.
 I need a change.
-13 Do you know anyone who might be interested buying an old car?
-14 We've got plenty to eat.
+13 13 Do you know anyone who might be interested buying an old car?
+14 14 We've got plenty to eat.
 The fridge is full food.
-15 She is a very honest person.
+15 5 She is a very honest person.
 I don't think she is capable telling a lie.
-Helen works hard and she's extremely good her job.
-I'm not surprised he changed his mind at the last moment.
+6 Helen works hard and she's extremely good her job.
+7 I'm not surprised he changed his mind at the last moment.
 That's typical him.
-Mark has no money of his own.
+18 Mark has no money of his own.
 He's totally dependent his parents.
-19 We're short staff in our office at the moment.
-We need more people to do the work.
-131.4 W rite sentences about yourself.
+19 19 We're short staff in our office at the moment.
+We need more people to do the work 131.4 W rite sentences about yourself.
 Are you good at these things or not?
 Use the following: good quite good not very good hopeless 1 (repairing things) I'm not very good at repairing things.
-2 (telling jokes) (mathematics) 4 (remembering names)
+2 2 (telling jokes) (mathematics) 4 (remembering names)